jlfine/computational_biology/README.md

-# Jacob's Computational Biology Programs Repo 2023
+# Computational Biology Programs Repo 2023
 A collection of programs for all things computational biology.